hansputera/brainly-scraper-languages/README.md

 Free and paid hosting replit already tested.
 The country codes that pass are Indonesia, Spain, India, Portuguese, and Philipines.

 Ever tried and tested on other hosting?
-Please send us your feedback.
+Please send us your feedback in PR.
 That would be very helpful 😊.

 # ✍️ Contributions
 Do you want to contribute with this library for the better?
 Very well, fork this [github repository](https://github.com/hansputera/brainly-scraper-languages) then install dependencies to your directory.
 Happy coding 😁